keithgroup/mbGDML/docs/source/tutorials/tut-water-pot.rst

 After all energy+gradient calculations are complete we need to add the data to each data set.
 We decided to take the approach of converting ORCA log files into JSON files (using a custom `qcjson package <https://github.com/keithgroup/qcjson>`_).
-The :func:`~mbgdml.data.dataset.dataSet.add_pes_json` method is used to add energies and forces to the data set.
+The :func:`~mbgdml.data.dataSet.add_pes_json` method is used to add energies and forces to the data set.
-Nothing precludes other custom methods as long as :attr:`~mbgdml.data.dataset.dataSet.E` and :attr:`~mbgdml.data.dataset.dataSet.F` data are added to the data set.
+Nothing precludes other custom methods as long as :attr:`~mbgdml.data.dataSet.E` and :attr:`~mbgdml.data.dataSet.F` data are added to the data set.
 In the end we should be left with three data sets containing water monomers, dimers, and trimers along with MP2/def2-TZVP energies and forces:

 * :download:`1h2o (monomer) data set<../files/tut-water/dsets/1h2o/140h2o.pm.gfn2.md.500k.prod1.3h2o.cm10.dset.1h2o-dset-mp2.def2tzvp.npz>`,